 A treatment and recovery program tailored to you.
 Get the help you need today!

 Why Florida Dual Diagnosis?

 Studies indicate that about half of all people battling drug or alcohol addiction also suffer from some form of a mental health condition.
-This is called dual diagnosis, which increases the effectiveness of Florida drug rehab by ensuring that all contributing factors are quickly identified, and more importantly, properly treated in warm, supportive atmosphere.
-At Simple Path Recovery, we believe that if the client can identify the underlying issue (with or without help) and treat it concurrently with their addiction treatment, the client’s odds of a successful, long-term recovery are significantly improved.
+This is called dual diagnosis.
+Treatment for dual diagnosis increases the effectiveness of Florida drug rehab by ensuring that all contributing factors are quickly identified and treated in warm, supportive atmosphere.
+At Simple Path Recovery, we believe that if the client can identify the underlying issue and treat it concurrently with their addiction, the odds of successful, long-term recovery are significantly improved.

-During the PHP phase of care, each patient is designated to a treatment team which includes a physician, nurse, and primary licensed therapist.
-This addiction treatment team is responsible for assessing and working with each patient to create an individualized plan of care and continuing care recommendations designed to support continuous sobriety.
+During the PHP phase of care, each patient is designated a treatment team that includes a physician, nurse, and primary licensed therapist.
+This addiction treatment team is responsible for assessing and working with each patient to create an individualized plan of care.
+Subsequently, they will offer continuing care recommendations designed to support continuous sobriety.

 The Benefits of Florida Dual Diagnosis Treatment

-While addiction has many common denominators, no two people are the same as far as their behavioral health challenges.
-It only makes sense that effective approaches to treatment would also be as individualized as the people they help.
-What works well for one person might not be the best solution for another at all.
-Treating our clients individually with the unique circumstances they present is one of the trademarks that helps us achieve positive client outcomes.
+While addiction has many common denominators, no two people are the same when it comes to behavioral health challenges.
+It only makes sense that effective approaches to treatment be as individualized as the people they help.
+What works well for one person might not be the best solution for another.
+Treating our client's based on their unique circumstances is one of the ways we achieve positive client outcomes.